ASzc/svalinn/README.md

 # Svalinn - A cryptography library for Ceylon

 Svalinn is written in pure Ceylon, so it will not restrict you to a particular target of the Ceylon compiler.
+It's also compile-time type safe, so you don't have to use `String` algorithm names and catch `NoSuchAlgorithmException`s, as you would in Java.

-Unlike the standard library of Java, Svalinn uses the language's type system for algorithm implementation.
-This means that Svalinn is far easier to understand and extend.
-It's also type safe, so you don't have to use `String` algorithm names and catch `NoSuchAlgorithmException`s!
+Although the specifications implemented so far don't leave much room for error (i.e. they tend to either work or not work), Svalinn is a new library, so please use it with caution.

 ## Usage

 Svalinn works on `Array<Byte>` objects.
 To get `String`s into and out of this form, `ceylon.io.charset` has to be applied.
-Unfortunately, this packagage is part of a JVM-only module in the current release of Ceylon, but it would be feasible to implement a pure Ceylon version.
-The usual encoding for output hashes is hexadecimal, which isn't provided by the SDK ???
-TODO hex conversion lib?
+Unfortunately, this packagage is part of a JVM-only module in the current release of Ceylon.
+The planned `ceylon.text` may provide the required functionality in the future.
+The usual encoding for output hashes is hexadecimal, which isn't provided for arbitrary lengths at present (?).

 ## Algorithms